Denver Senior Divorce Lawyer

 In marriages of significant length, it may be common for the court to retain jurisdiction over the issue of spousal support (maintenance) for the life of the parties.
 Additionally, though a court may employ the C.R.S.
 14-10-114 maintenance formal of 60/40 when it comes to dividing up income, it becomes more likely a court might equalize the income when parties have been married for 30 or more years and are at, or nearing, retirement age.
 Social Security benefits will also be factored in as income and it may be appropriate to look at drawing benefits based on your spouse’s earnings, not yours.
 A court cannot actually divide Social Security benefits as it would a private retirement plan.

-Having a family law attorney in Denver with knowledge and experience dealing with divorce for people of retirement ages can be critical.
+Having a family lawyer in Denver with knowledge and experience dealing with divorce for people of retirement ages can be critical.
 At Plog & Stein, P.C., we understand the importance of being able to go through your “golden years” with financial security and the dignity you deserve.
 By recognizing the different set of nuances that come when older people divorce we able to better serve the needs of our clients.

 Consult a Knowledgeable Senior Divorce Lawyer in the Denver Area